-Contact an Atlanta, GA Wrongful Death Lawyer
+Contact an Atlanta Wrongful Death Lawyer

-When a family has lost a loved one because of the negligent actions of another party, they should contact a wrongful death lawyer to find out what legal options they may have.
-At Butler Law, we understand that no amount of money will ever make up for the death of your loved one, but we also understand that your family deserves financial justice for the many losses your loved one’s death has caused.
+When a family has lost a loved one because of the negligent actions of another party, they should contact an experienced wrongful death attorney to find out what legal options they may have.
+At Butler Kahn, we understand that no amount of money will ever make up for the death of your loved one, but we also understand that your family deserves financial justice for the many losses your loved one’s death has caused.
 Even if there have been criminal charges filed against the at-fault party, such as in a drunk driving accident, a wrongful death claim is a completely separate action, filed in civil court.
 A wrongful death attorney in Atlanta can help you decide if you should file a wrongful death case.